CZ-NIC/knot/doc/installation.rst

 Installation from a package
 ===========================

-Knot DNS may already be included in your operating system distribution and therefore can be installed from packages (Linux), ports (BSD), or via Homebrew (macOS).
-This is always preferred unless you want to test the latest features, contribute to Knot development, or you know what you are doing.

-See the project `download <https://www.knot-dns.cz/download>`_ page for the latest information.
+Knot DNS may already be included in your operating system distribution and can therefore be installed from packages (Linux), ports (BSD), or via Homebrew (macOS).
+However, for up-to-date packages, the official project repositories are recommended.
+See `download <https://www.knot-dns.cz/download>`_ for more information.

 .. _Installation from source code: